rbmk-project/rbmk/internal/cli/README.txt

 usage: rbmk COMMAND [args...]

-RBMK (Really Basic Measurement Kit) is a command-line utility to facilitate network epxloration and measurements.
+RBMK (Really Basic Measurement Kit) is a command-line utility to facilitate network exploration and measurements.

 We support these commands: